Foundations of regular variation on topological spaces

-The embedding map from $\Cont([0,1])$ with the ideal generated by the uniform norm to $\Lp([0,1])$ is continuous and bornologically consistent, so that a regularly varying function in $\Cont([0,1])$ is regularly varying in $\Lp([0,1])$.
-This fact has been mentioned in \cite[Section~3.2]{MR4745556} for $p=2$.
-The continuity and bornological consistency properties fail if the functions are considered on the whole line.
-Furthermore, an inverse statement fails: there is a sample continuous process which is regularly varying in $\Lp[2]([0,1])$, but not in $\Cont([0,1])$, see \cite[Proposition~3.5]{MR4745556}.
+The embedding map from $\Cont([0,1])$ with the ideal generated by the uniform norm to $\Lp([0,1])$ is continuous and bornologically consistent, so that a regularly varying function in $\Cont([0,1])$ is also regularly varying in $\Lp([0,1])$.
+This fact was noted in \cite[Section~3.2]{MR4745556} for $p=2$.
+The continuity and bornological consistency properties fail if the functions are considered on the real line.
+Furthermore, the inverse statement fails: there is a sample continuous process that is regularly varying in $\Lp[2]([0,1])$, but not in $\Cont([0,1])$; see \cite[Proposition~3.5]{MR4745556}.

-\paragraph{Sobolev space} The following result concerns regular variation in the Sobolev space $W^{1,p}(\R)$, see, e.g., \cite{MR2527916}.
-It is a generalisation of Example~\ref{example:diff}, and, in turn, can be further generalised to other Sobolev spaces and weak derivatives of higher orders.

-\begin{proposition} If $\xi$ is regularly varying in the Sobolev space $W^{1,p}(\R)$ with the linear scaling and the ideal generated by the norm, then its weak derivative is regularly varying in $\Lp(\R)$ with the linear scaling and the ideal generated by the norm, given that the image of the tail measure of $\xi$ under taking the weak derivative is not trivial. \end{proposition} \begin{proof} Recall that the Sobolev norm of $\xi$ is the sum of the $p$-norms of $\xi$ and its weak derivative, so that the map from $\xi$ to its weak derivative is a continuous bornologically consistent morphism. \end{proof}
+\paragraph{Sobolev space} The following result concerns regular variation in the Sobolev space $W^{1,p}(\R)$; see, e.g., \cite{MR2527916}.
+It is a generalisation of Example~\ref{example:diff}, and, in turn, can be further generalised to other Sobolev spaces and weak derivatives of higher orders. \begin{proposition} Let $\xi$ be regularly varying in the Sobolev space $W^{1,p}(\R)$ with linear scaling and the ideal generated by the norm.
+Assume that the image of the tail measure of $\xi$ under the weak derivative operator is non-trivial.
+Then the weak derivative of $\xi$ is regularly varying in $\Lp(\R)$ with linear scaling and the ideal generated by the norm. \end{proposition} \begin{proof} Recall that the Sobolev norm of $\xi$ is the $p$-sum combination of the $p$-norms of $\xi$ and its weak derivative; hence, the map from $\xi$ to its weak derivative is a continuous bornologically consistent morphism. \end{proof}